gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 the work of another standards development organization.
 Such exceptions must be approved on an individual basis by the IAB.

+# Changes since {{RFC5378}}

+This document is largely a carry over of {{RFC5378}} with edits to replace mentions of the IETF Trust with the IETF Intellectual Property Management Corporation (IETF IPMC) and replace mentions of the IETF Trust website with the IETF IPMC website.

 # Security Considerations